rawkthethinker/theOldGuard/README.md

 4. create a push to vercel for deployment purposes. !still thinking about it
 5. a app template for SPA
 6. make the cloud version more user freindly
+    :allow them to be able to name the client folder for multiple apps